• Skip to primary navigation

 Amazing Buko Pie (Filipino Coconut Pie)

-Buko Pie also known as young coconut pie in English, is a traditional Filipino dessert that resembles coconut cream pie made with young coconut meat with a creamy-custard filling!
+This Amazing Buko Pie, also known as young coconut pie in English, is a traditional Filipino dessert that resembles coconut cream pie made with young coconut meat with a creamy-custard filling!

 sliced buko pie on a white plate